 What is Marabou Anyway?
 Fly Tying

 The end of everything is concurrently the beginning of something else and for sportsmen the end of steelhead is the beginning of spring black bear and turkey season.
 Spring bear hunters who draw either the Wenaha or Sled Springs tags are welcome to join Winding Waters on a supported bear hunting trip down the roadless section of the Grande Ronde.
+The scenic Grande Ronde River offers both hunting access and incredible rafting opportunities.
 If you didn’t draw a spring bear tag (I didn’t) you can buy a tag over the counter in Idaho or Montana or you can focus on Oregon’s Rio Grande Turkeys.

 There are Easterns, Meriams, Osceola, Gould’s and Rio Grande Turkeys living wild in the United States.
 Meriams dominate much of the west but Oregon traded some elk for some turkeys a while back and the turkeys we have, except for a small batch of Meriams on Mount Hood, are the Rio Grandes.